aungbbo/birthday-surprise-template/README.md

 A beautiful, customizable birthday surprise website template.
 Create a personalized experience for your loved one with photos, music, and a heartfelt message.

+## Why I Made This

+I originally built this website as a birthday surprise for my girlfriend.
+After seeing how much joy it brought, I decided to turn it into a template so anyone can create the same personalized experience for their loved ones.

+Whether it's for your partner, parent, best friend, or anyone who means the world to you — I hope this helps you make their day a little more special.

 ## Features

 - Name verification gate with typing animation